-Our team of dedicated Environmental management system consultants can help your business meet the requirements of changing ISO standards by guiding you through the transition requirements, building on your system’s existing strengths and ensuring that you have everything you need for a smooth transition.
+Our team of dedicated Environmental management system consultants can help your business meet the requirements of the ISO140001 changes by guiding you through the transition requirements, building on your system’s existing strengths and ensuring that you have everything you need for a smooth transition.

-Continue reading or contact us today for more information.
+Continue reading this ISO 14001 transition guide or contact us today for more information.

 To ensure it remains relevant to the marketplace, ISO 14001:2015 responds to the latest trends, such as ensuring companies factor in both external and internal elements that will influence their environmental impact.
 The changes are also intended to ensure that the standard is compatible with other management system standards to reduce duplication and make integrating systems easier.

-The main areas of content change for the ISO 14001 2015 transition fall into the following categories:
+The main areas of content change fall into the following categories:

 - A “lifecycle perspective” of aspects and impacts.

 - Closer attention to measuring of environmental performance against objectives.